 Changes to the starting age for cervical screening

-Screening women who are aged 20 to 24 has been shown to be ineffective at preventing cervical cancer.
-Since the start of the NCSP in 1990, there has been no reduction in rates of cervical cancer for women under 25 years old despite significant reductions in both cancer incidence and mortality for women older than 25 years of age.
+Screening people who are aged 20 to 24 has been shown to be ineffective at preventing cervical cancer.
+Since the start of the NCSP in 1990, there has been no reduction in rates of cervical cancer for people under 25 years old despite significant reductions in both cancer incidence and mortality for people older than 25 years of age.

-The Ministry of Health undertook a review of evidence to support the change in the screening age.
-The document is available on the following page:
+Prior to the change, the Ministry of Health undertook a review of evidence, which is available on the following page:

-From November 2019, women will be invited to join the cervical screening programme as they turn 25 years of age.
+From November 2019, young people have been invited to join the cervical screening programme when they turn 25 years of age.
 The invitation to start screening can start from 24.5 years.

-Women aged 20-24 years who have already started screening will continue to be offered screening in accordance with the current programme guidelines.
+People aged 20-24 years who had already started screening will continue to be offered screening in accordance with the current programme guidelines.